 Ethereum is the second-largest cryptocurrency in the digital asset industry, only second to bitcoin.
 The Ethereum blockchain is among the most popular and most used platforms for the sectors like decentralized applications (dApps), decentralized finance (DeFi), and non-fungible tokens (NFTs).
 Ether is the native cryptocurrency of the Ethereum blockchain platform.

 The Ethereum pros include that the blockchain hosts smart contracts in its ecosystem that help it function more smoothly and effectively.
 These smart contracts are currently one of the most valued and appreciated features in a blockchain network, as they incorporate more security and transparency into the network.
 Users can efficiently execute safe transactions and payments through a smart contract without the need for any third party.

-The open-source nature of the ethereum network allows anyone to create new dApps.
+The open-source nature of the Ethereum network allows anyone to create new dApps.
 These applications utilize the native cryptocurrency of the Ethereum platform Ether (ETH).
-Therefore, both the decentralized application and the host network benefit from its success.
+Therefore, the decentralized application and the host network benefit from its success.

 The cons of the Ethereum network

 - No supply limit: Unlike Bitcoin, Ethereum does not have a fixed limit on the number of coins that can be created, which could create deflationary pressure on its value.
 This might benefit those using Ethereum for transactions, but it’s a concern for long-term investors who hope to see the value of their coins increase over time.

 - High transaction fees: Transactions on the Ethereum network can be slow and costly, which is a major challenge for people who are looking for an alternative to traditional banking and finance.
 This can also hinder the scalability of Ethereum as it seeks to maintain its position as the second-largest cryptocurrency.